September 27

 • Fantastic weather, that's not too hot or too cold, rainy or windy

-• Outdoor adventures in Cape Town
+• Outdoor hiking adventures in Cape Town

-• Safari in KwaZulu-Natal during rutting season
+• KwaZulu-Natal safari: rutting season

 Two male impala